 No measurement of time, space or the Universe or any component thereof can capture the essence of God, because God is in the heavens; He exists outside of time and space.
-God cannot be measured, and our rational knowledge is limited to the creation that can be measured..
+God cannot be measured because our knowledge is limited to the creation that can be measured.

 We use words that convey meanings of time and space when we talk of God because that is what we know.
 God does relate to us in ways that we can know.
 God broke into time and space and human history in the birth of Jesus of Nazareth.
-When John the Baptist baptized Jesus, the heavens (plural) opened up; and the Spirit of God “descended” into the world.
+When John the Baptist baptized Jesus, the heavens (plural) opened up; and the Spirit of God “descended” upon Jesus, God in the flesh, who emptied Himself and entered into the world.
 (Matt.
 3:16)

 We speak of God “descending” in the birth of Jesus and “ascending” in the resurrection of Jesus, but those are just figures of speech.
 God is above and below (Deut.
 4:39), and beyond (Eph.
 3:20), and before (Col. 1:17), and through all (Phil.
 4:13) and in all (Eph.
 4:6).

 God is present in time, but God is also “present” outside of time.
-God is present in space and outside of space.
+God is present in space, but He exists outside and beyond space.
 God is present in the Universe and outside and beyond the Universe.

 Because God is not contained by time, God is ever present, (Ps.
 46:1); and because God is not contained in space, He is ever near us.
 (Jer.
 23:23) We cannot even escape Him.
 (Ps.
 139:7-12)